fanduel-oss/refract/docs/recipes/replacing-connect.md

 const ContainerComponent = withEffects(handler)(aperture)(BaseComponent)
 ```

 Again, it is a more verbose approach than `mapDispatchToProps`.
-But by separating action creation from dispatching logic, it enables to hook other side-effects that you could otherwise find in a Redux middleware (like analytics events).
+But by separating action creation from dispatching logic, it enables you to hook other side-effects that you could otherwise find in a Redux middleware (like analytics events).

 # Merging props

-The thirs less-known argument of `connect` is `mergeProps`: it takes the component props, the outputs of `mapStateToProps` and `mapDispatchToProps`, and merge them together (by default).
-It would typically be used for preventing some component props to be passed down, or to perform extra computations.
-This is no longer needed, since you can map or replace props in Refract: see [Pusing to props](../usage/pushing-to-props,md).
+The third less-known argument of `connect` is `mergeProps`: it takes the component's props, the outputs of `mapStateToProps` and `mapDispatchToProps`, and merges them together (by default).
+It would typically be used for preventing some component's props to be passed down, or to perform extra computations.
+This is no longer needed, since you can map or replace props in Refract: see [Pusing to props](../usage/pushing-to-props.md).